 Nay – I think most parents know in there gut that this isn’t the way to go, but many parents with picky eaters often end up resorting to this at one time or another.
 The obvious logic is that if you only offer your child new or non-preferred food they will eventually be hungry and eat it, BUT this often backfires.
 Research actually shows that a small percentage of kids will actually go hungry.
-I can’t tell you how many homes I’ve been in or consultations have shared with me that they tried this at a doctor’s advice only to have their child become quite ill and their eating get even worse.
+I can’t tell you how many homes I’ve been in that shared with me that they tried this at a doctor’s advice only to have their child become quite ill and their eating get even worse.

 2. No dessert (TV, electronics, etc.) until you finish (all or some predetermined amount of) your food.

 Nay – When I was growing up this was our family rule and was common in most homes.
 Now that several generations have grown into adults with unhealthy eating habits, health experts now believe that using food as a reward is fundamentally detrimental to our relationship with food.
 Think about it, most of us (me included) look to food when we are down or to pat ourselves on the back when we did a good job.
 You know what I’m talking about, you got some recognition at work so you treat yourself to ice-cream or you had a really bad day so you hunt down a piece of cake.
 It fills a void because we were constantly rewarded with sugary treats.
 Moreover, we are teaching our kids that the veggies/meat really aren’t that good, but just something we have to do to get to the dessert.
 I really want to teach my kids to enjoy a variety of food not just the goodies.